 The natural language processing solution should provide significant time or cost savings compared to using keyword search instead.

-Reconstruction of events and timelines cannot come from only from the natural language processing solution.
+Reconstruction of events and timelines cannot come only from the natural language processing solution.
 Instead, it should be combined with the metadata in the email headers.

 The natural language processing solution should not introduce bias into an investigation potentially leading to a situation where an investigator overlooks evidence which the defense may discover to cast reasonable doubt in a court case.

-The list is not exhaustive.
+This list is not exhaustive.
 It shows that there are a number of questions that arise when one wants to apply natural language processing to emails successfully to aid investigations.

 This work addresses the following research questions: